Do you feel like your Pinterest strategy isn’t bringing the results you need?

 So, here’s the good news:

-I use the Social Warfare plugin for my blogs.
-It’s super easy to set up and use, plus the free version is perfectly OK.
+I use the Social Warfare plugin for adding social sharing buttons for my blog websites.
+The plugin is super easy to set up and use, plus the free version is perfectly OK.

 And while we’re at it, why not pin or share or pin this post right away *cough*?